jjatria/lab_to_praat/README.md

 `Save as HTK Label file...`.
 At this point, converting MLF Table objects to MLF files is not supported.

-Note that information that only information that can be stored in the selected TextGrid objects will be saved into the label file.
+Note that only information that can be stored in the selected TextGrid objects will be saved into the label file.
 This will _not_ include any coments that may have been there originally.